 Often, landlords who try to circumvent Housing Act regulations give tenancy agreements that have the title “LICENCE”.
 These are frequently sham licences that are really tenancy agreements.

-The distinction between a tenancy agreement and a licence is very important in these cases: RROs can only be awarded to tenants that have a tenancy agreement.
 Although the landlord at this hearing was quite correct in pointing out that the title of the agreement does not decide the nature of the occupation, he did not explain why he had given his, alleged, “licence” the bold title “TENANCY AGREEMENT“.
 Where such a tenancy agreement had been signed it often relied on clauses with wording “under the terms discussed”.
 The landlord used this wording to insist that he had explained the contract terms verbally to the newly-landed nurse at arrival.

 The landlord had produced a witness statement from a “very very good friend” (his words) that appeared to back up his claim that he was living in the property.
 The witness did not appear at the hearing for cross-examination.
 The lead-tenant complained that the statement should therefore not be admitted.
 However, the tribunal clarified that, although a witness should normally appear for cross-examination, their failure to do so did not invalidate the statement but simply gave it “less weight”.
 The directions of the tribunal in this regard are a little ambiguous.
 This had led to the applicant not producing other statements from other witnesses (whose nursing shifts would not have allowed them to appear) as she had believed they would be deemed inadmissible on that basis.
 Adding this to our TIPS now.